Posted on 15 Jan 2016 00:02

 There is a handy credo about personal experience and generalization, which can aid all of us when evaluating such claims.
 Call it a rule of thumb, if you'd like: While personal experience is never sufficient to prove a generalization, all it takes is one personal experience to disprove a generalization.

-Ironically a typical defense of his statements might be "he is only speaking generally."
+Ironically, a typical defense of his statements might be "he is only speaking generally."
 You only need to produce one specific instance to disprove a general statement.
 What you do need to know is just what kind of general statement is being made.
 Bourdain made a statement pertaining to the future.
-It would be hard to check this statement, based on observations, and instead, we can only rely on other facts, or premises.
-Our problem is made harder because Bourdain does not make a empirical statement, such as "this restaurant would shut down" but a general statement concerning the entire restaurant industry, with all its diversity.
-If this were a statement about the future, we might have an easier time verifying it or disproving it based on statistics.
+It would be hard to check this statement, based on observations, and instead, we can only rely on other facts or premises.
+Our problem is made harder because Bourdain does not make an empirical statement, such as "this restaurant would shut down" but a general statement concerning the entire restaurant industry, with all its diversity.
+If this were empircal statement about the future, we might have an easier time verifying it or disproving it based on known facts.
 As it is, we could not hope to do so.
-It is, however, made all the more powerful a statement because it makes a grand prediction.
+His statement is, however, made all the more powerful because it makes a grand prediction.